Jihad over Centuries: Persistence of Jihadist Ideology as a Colonial Legacy

-Table \ref{tab_mechanism_ideology} reports results of the IV regression using dependent variables from these questions and restricting the sample to Muslim respondents.\footnote{See Appendix \ref{app_data} for detailed sources and definitions of the variables that we use in this analysis.
+Table \ref{tab_mechanism_ideology} reports the IV regression results.\footnote{See Appendix \ref{app_Afrobarometer} for detailed sources and definitions of the variables that we use in this analysis.
 The Afrobarometer data is available in most African countries.
 Chad is an exceptional country where we observe jihadist events but the data is not available. } The dependent variables are ordered and standardized.
-According to this table, as a respondent's EA is closer to a pre-colonial core city location, he or she is more likely to dislike people of a different religion as neighbors (panel A), agree with governing a country by religious law rather than secular law (panel B), and disagrees with girls and boys having equal opportunities to education (panel C).
-All of these three effects are statistically significant at the 1\% level.
+The empirical results show that as a respondent's EA is closer to a declined city, he or she is more likely to dislike people of a different religion as neighbors (column 1, $p<0.01$), agree with governing a country by religious law rather than secular law (column 3, $p<0.05$), and disagrees with girls and boys having equal opportunities to education (column 5, $p<0.01$).
+Hence, this individual-level survey evidence also supports that the persistence of jihadist ideology is the primary mechanism behind the main results.

-Jihadism is broadly associated with excluding other religions, governing a country by religious law (in particular, the Shariah law), and limiting female education.
-Therefore, these empirical results support our view that persistent jihadist ideology is the primary mechanism behind the main results.
-Note also that, except the three variables used in the present analysis, we do not find any other Afrobarometer variables that appear to be closely related to jihadism, although there are many variables regarding various religious practices.